 5. In each section, use the up, down, and X icons to move or delete sections from the template.

-Or, click Actions, then select one of the following:
+Or, click Actions, then select one of the following to view a list of the sections that you can drag-and-drop into the report preview: